jackokring/cpm/README.md

 quite a lot of `ANSI` and `VT` control.
 It makes easy connections needing this terminal format by redirection of standard input and output.

+The motion control codes are not supported. `^A` is a shortcut for set location.

  -- Jacko

 # Input Escape Sequences

-The code has been altered for a VT taking 52, to map ADM-3A output from VT52 input.
+The code has been altered for a VT taking 52, to map ADM-3A output from `xterm` input.
 So you'll be wanting ADM-3A versions of any binaries.
 I understand these were quite popular, and `Tektronix 4010` graphics emulation is an obvious posibility you `Vectrex` fans.
 Currently `^]` (GS) really ties the room together, but then again maybe an `xterm`